TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 with good or bad intentions, was always there since humanity acquired language skills.
 The worst lies contain only truths, and the worst crimes are licensed, and arguments can be given to justify almost anything.
-This “crisis of truth” is the foundation of the post-modern stream in philosophy, notably the Deconstructivist approach which
+This “crisis of truth” is the foundation of the post-modern stream in philosophy, notably the Deconstructivist approach which <br>

-(^24) Yet another peculiar fact in software development which non-programmers might not fully appre- ciate.
-Indeed rewrite is most commonly cheaper than maintaining existing code, if written by different people, or even by the same person after some time, a time which is usually surprisingly short.
+(^24) Yet another peculiar fact in software development which non-programmers might not fully appreciate.
+Indeed rewrite is most commonly cheaper than maintaining existing code, if written by different people, or even by the same person after some time, a time which is usually surprisingly short.<br>

 demonstrates how texts may be interpreted in many contradicting ways.
 "There is no one truth" is the basis of post-modernism.
 But can we at least have some island of